Pet Disaster Preparedness

 Treat injuries quickly and with caution:

 If your pet has been severely injured (for example, hit by a car or injured by falling debris), you need to take precautions to prevent yourself from getting bitten when trying to help.
 Approach an injured pet cautiously and if possible, at their level.
-Always leave enough distance so that you can’t get hurt.
+Always leave enough distance so you can’t get hurt.
 Most importantly, try not to move the pet if possible until you have talked to a veterinarian.
 And of course, call a veterinarian immediately.

 Please visit our emergency care page to learn more about safely caring for and transporting your pet in the event of a veterinary emergency.